Docs Menu

 For the destination cluster, the following considerations apply:

-• The source and destination clusters are either both replica sets, or they are both sharded clusters with the same number of shards.
+• The source and destination clusters are either both replica sets, or they are both sharded clusters.
+The number of shards may differ between the source and the destination cluster.

 • You can't select an M0 (Free Tier) or M2/M5 shared-tier cluster as the destination for live migration.